-When a WV WORKS AG is closed, EBT benefits remain in the account until the AG uses the benefits or until there is no account activity for 360 days, i.e., no withdrawal or use of benefits.
-See item D,9 above for expunged EBT benefits.
+When a WV WORKS AG is closed, EBT benefits remain in the account until the AG uses the benefits or until there is no account activity for 365 days, i.e., no withdrawal or use of benefits.
 See item 7 below for benefits voluntarily returned from an EBT account.